outcomesinsights/generalized_data_model/README.md

 # Outcomes Insights, Inc. Draft Common Data Model

-The purpose of this CDM is to avoid any unnecessary mapping, translation, and restructuring of raw data.
-While we are inspired by CDMs such as OMOP, we find their CDM to require a very complicated ETL process in order to get data into their desired format.

-We reject the need for mapping various terminologies into a standard vocabulary.
-That step is not useful for the type of research we plan on conducting in the near term.

-We don't believe there is much benefit in assign a "domain" to each concept in every terminology.
-Again, we aim to search through our data using ICD-9/HCPCS/CPT codes and simply need to know when, and in what context, those codes were reported.
-It is not important for us to determine if a HCPCS code really represents a measurement or observation or drug exposure.
-It is more important for us to know that if an algorithm involves a HCPCS code, that we know which table to look for that code.
+A common data model (CDM) defines a set of standard locations in which information of specific types should be stored.
+As such, it describes the end result of an extract, transform, and load (ETL) process for an arbitrary dataset.
+CDM specifications can be created with a variety of goals for the resulting data.
+The goals of this CDM are threefold:

+1. To minimize vocabulary mapping, data translation, and restructuring of raw data so that the burden of adopting the CDM is minimized
+2. To capture the provenance of the data to enhance reproducibility of studies that use the CDM
+3. To separate the data from the vocabulary-related tools for creating variables (and consequently, studies) using data in the CDM

+In particular, we believe that algorithms for creating variables within studies should be separate from the data because they are prone to revision and they mask the provenance of the data.
+We have developed an open-source language, [ConceptQL](https://github.com/outcomesinsights/conceptql), that enables us to create, store, share, and use algorithms that are designed to work on electronic health information.
+Our project, [Jigsaw](http://www.jigsawanalytics.com) leverages ConceptQL to achieve this goal.

+While we are inspired by CDMs such as OMOP, we find the OMOP CDM requires a substantial mapping process (vocabularies and domains) that is intended to allow queries to operate on data from any source.
+This results in a very complicated and variable ETL process, as well as a steep learning curve for understanding and using the vocabularies required to navigate the data.
+It also ignores a substantial literature that expresses clinical research using validated algorithms.
+This reduces transparency and reproducibility.

+(To clarify the above a bit further, we agree that there are substantial efficiencies to expressing queries in a common vocabulary (e.g., SNOMED).
+However, this does not require that every code in the data be expressed in SNOMED.
+It only requires a mapping from the common vocabulary (e.g., SNOMED) to the codes available in the dataset at hand, which can readily be done "on the fly".)

+We don't require that queries need to be expressed in a common vocabulary because this masks the sensitivity and specificity of the algorithms in their original vocabularies.
+It is not important for us to encode, in the data, whether a particular code really represents a condition, measurement, observation, or drug exposure.
+Instead, we prefer algorithms expressed in their native vocabularies (e.g., ICD-9, HCPCS, CPT, etc.) so that we can focus on when, and in what context, those codes were reported.
+From that information, we can make the proper inferences required for research.

+The simplest way to explain the philosophy of our CDM is that, if an algorithm involves a specific code, we should know the table in which to look for that code regardless of the structure of the original (raw) data.
+Then we should be able to leverage a library of existing algorithms and vocabulary tools to operate on the data and create our study datasets.
+The ultimate goal is **not to have to do any ETL at all**, and to operate against the raw data directly.
+However, for practical reasons, it is more practical to use a simple CDM that involves minimal ETL, coupled with a framework for creating, storing, sharing, and using algorithms that operate on a CDM.

 ## clinical_codes
-- Instead of having separate condition and procedure tables, we’ll have all codes from the following vocabularies end up in this table.
+- Instead of having separate condition and procedure tables, we’ll include all codes from the following vocabularies:
-    - Vocabularies
   - ICD-9 (Proc and CM)
   - ICD-10 (Proc and CM)
   - SNOMED
   - MEDCODE
   - HCPCS/CPT
   - SEER/Oncology
 - The OMOP specification for procedure_occurrence and condition_occurrence are quite similar.
 Having two separate tables follows with OMOP’s philosophy of classifying each concept into a specific domain.
 Since we are not interested in domains for our research, and since the tables are so similar, there is no philosophical or technical reason why we can’t combine conditions and procedures into the same table.
-Indeed, CPRD data does not make this distinction.
+After all, Medcodes (in CPRD), SNOMED, HCPCS, ICD-9, and ICD-10 all include multiple domains within their vocabularies.
 - For each code we find in the source data, we will create a new row in this table.
 The code from the source data will be matched against OMOP’s concept table and we will save the concept_id in this table, rather than the raw code.

 | column              | type   | description                                                                           |